 This type of approach is particularly relevant to our work in toxicology, industrial hygiene and environmental protection.

-- Using the results of our scientific studies, we determine hazard ratings for all of our chemical compounds, and default to more conservative exposure limits when we have limited health hazard information.
-We use a rigorous and data-driven review process, and we often find that our initially conservative default ratings can be relaxed as additional preclinical and clinical data become available.
+Using the results of our scientific studies, we determine hazard ratings for all of our chemical compounds, and default to more conservative exposure limits when we have limited health hazard information.
+We use a rigorous and data-driven review process and re-evaluate hazard ratings as new data become available.